Gow School: History

-Gow’s college preparatory curriculum is presented using a multi-sensory format in a technology rich environment.
-The 4:1 student to faculty ratio allows focus on the remediation of language based learning differences (reading, written expression, spelling, dysgraphia, auditory processing disorder and dyscalculia) through a phonics based program known as Reconstructive Language, a near relative of the Orton-Gillingham method.
-In addition to academics, Gow offers a strong athletic program, diverse fine arts curriculum, and a picturesque 100-acre (0.4 km2) campus.
+Gow’s college preparatory curriculum is presented using a multi-sensory format integrated with educational technology.
+The school maintains a 4:1 student-to-faculty ratio, focusing on the remediation of language based learning differences (reading, written expression, spelling, dysgraphia, auditory processing disorder and dyscalculia) through a phonics based program known as Reconstructive Language, based on Orton-Gillingham principles.
+In addition to academics, Gow provides athletic programs, fine arts courses, and a and is situated on a 125-acre campus(0.4 km2) campus.

-During June and July, The Gow School offers a five week Summer Program for boys and girls who have experienced academic difficulties.
-The program combines morning classes with traditional afternoon and evening camp activities and weekend trips.